lrodriguezcds/BoardBlog/README.md

 ## PencilKit
 PencilKit provides a drawing environment for an iOS app that receives input from Apple Pencil or the user's finger and turns it into images you display in iPadOS, iOS, or macOS.

-## Twilio Data track
+## Twilio DataTrack
 Twilio DataTrack is the mechanism/gateway that we are going to use to send the drawings, that the local participant has drawn, to the other users in order to share it in real time.

 # Code

-Twilio Data Track it's a subcomponent of the TwilioVideo library so we need to add TwilioVideo library in the podfile in order to use TwilioData Track.
+Twilio DataTrack it's a subcomponent of the TwilioVideo library so we need to add TwilioVideo library in the podfile in order to use TwilioData Track.

 ```pod 'TwilioVideo', '4.6.2```